 So, what is the best way to measure media attention to research?
 How can we gather and then analyze these data?

 These gaps can be filled by using “Altmetrics” (short for alternative metrics), which provide quantitative as well as qualitative data on how often journal articles and other scholarly outputs like datasets are discussed globally.
 In this article, we talk about the various uses of Altmetrics and its relevance.

 Altmetric scores are measures used to gauge online consumption and perception of research papers within the non-scientific community.
 With these sourced data, public reactions can be efficiently captured and analyzed by experts within a short period.

-Tools that analyze Altmetrics use the Digital Object Identifier (DOI) of the article to monitor and aggregate a research article’s coverage across the Internet.
+Tools that analyze Altmetrics use the Digital Object Identifier (DOI) of the research paper to monitor and aggregate its coverage across the Internet.
 These metrics consider citations of the research across media, like science news sites (such as Phys.org), daily news portals (such as New York Post, The Guardian), social media (such as Twitter, Reddit, and Facebook), digital magazines (such as The Asian Scientist and Quanta Magazine), and policy documents.
 They work much faster than traditional metrics do, which is beneficial across disciplines in which regular citations often get delayed, such as the humanities.

 How You Can Keep Track of Altmetrics